-A cottage court is a group of small detached houses, attached houses or townhouses (two-unit maximum per building) centered around a common courtyard.
+A cottage court is a group of small detached houses, tiny houses, attached houses or townhouses (two-unit maximum per building) sharing a common courtyard.
 The central courtyard enhances the character of the area through the provision of consolidated open space.
 A cottage court may be developed on individual lots or with a common form of ownership.